bbauska/zombiePolitics/README.md

 sumer and celebrity culture and the dictates of the allegedly free market.
-How else to explain the rage against big government but barely a peep against the rule of big corporations who increasingly control not only the government but almost every vital aspect of our lives from health care to the quality of our environment?
+How else to explain the rage against big government but barely a peep against the rule of big corporations who increasingly control not only the government but almost every vital aspect of our lives from health care to the quality of our environment?</p>

-Stripped of its ethical and political importance, the public has been largely reduced to a space where private interests are displayed, and the social order increas­ ingly mimics a giant Dx Pbil show where notions of the public register as simply a conglomeration of private woes, tasks, conversations, and problems.
+<p>Stripped of its ethical and political importance, the public has been largely
+reduced to a space where private interests are displayed, and the social order increas­ ingly mimics a giant Dx Pbil show where notions of the public register as simply a conglomeration of private woes, tasks, conversations, and problems.
 Most impor­